Orlando Golf Courses: Top 8 Greens for Great Games

 One of the newer additions to Orlando golf courses, this Rees Jones-designed course near Disney Resort offers immaculate playing conditions and exceptional service.

 The classic Waldorf layout brings water into play on more than half its holes.
-Players also notice it blends traditional character with challenging subtleties for an experience enhanced by natural elements, like the majestic cypress trees that line the fairways.
-The course, one of Golf Magazine’s prestigious, Top Courses You Can Play, features a five-tee system to accommodate golfers of every caliber.
+Players also notice it blends traditional character with challenging subtleties for an experience enhanced by natural elements, like the cypress trees that line the fairways.
+The course, one of Golf Magazine’s Top Courses You Can Play, features a five-tee system to accommodate golfers.

 Dubsdread Golf Course

-Today, golfers take in the same beautiful scenery and challenges of the original course.
+Today, golfers take in the same beautiful scenery and challenges.
 Although renovated in 2008, including narrow fairways and heavily bunkered postage stamp-style greens, Dubsdread remains a classic among the top Orlando golf courses.

 Ritz-Carlton Golf Club Orlando, Grande Lakes

-Among the most naturally pristine golf courses in Orlando, The Ritz-Carlton Golf Club® Orlando, Grande Lakes is a certified Audubon Cooperative Sanctuary.
+Among the most naturally pristine Orlando golf courses, The Ritz-Carlton Golf Club® Orlando, Grande Lakes is a certified Audubon Cooperative Sanctuary.
 Designed by two-time British Open champion Greg Norman, this luxury golf course eases past oaks, lakes and wetlands, blending into the innate Central Florida landscape.
 All the while, it protects natural resources and habitats while enhancing the overall golf experience.

 The course melds a variety of hazards to provide a challenging but fair test in an atmosphere reminiscent of a private course.
 Tiger Woods once praised the layout as having some of the finest greens he had ever putted.

 Southern Dunes Golf and Country Club